CARMUKYO/eSalba/README.md

 - Issue reporting with descriptions, photos, and geolocation.
 - Interactive map visualization of reported issues.
 - Commenting system for community interaction.
-- Basic notifications for new reports and comments.

 ### Excluded:
 - Integration with IoT devices and sensors for real-time data collection.